-Also encouraging is that these assessments, whether audits or desktop supply chain assessments, have helped us better understand and better action potential issues at our suppliers' sites including those related to child labour, forced labour, health and safety, freedom of association, the right to collective bargaining, discrimination, disciplinary practices, working hours and remuneration.
-In FY24, no major issues have been identified in our supply chain through audits, due diligence or Whistleblowing, including no evidence of forced labour, child labour or human trafficking.
+As stated last year, whether through audits or desktop supply chain assessments, we have gained a better understanding of our suppliers and have been able to better action potential issues at our suppliers' sites including those related to child labour, forced labour, health and safety, freedom of association, the right to collective bargaining, discrimination, disciplinary practices, working hours and remuneration.
+In FY25, no major issues have been identified in our supply chain through audits, due diligence or Whistleblowing, including no evidence of forced labour, child labour or human trafficking.
 While certain minor findings were identified during audits that required remediation (for instance a blocked exit), these were followed up with appropriate corrective action plans.